 - Anti-side spin inner layer: It prevents excess spin to provide longer and straighter flight.

-If there’s one area this ball does fall short, it is the short game performance.
+If there’s one area this ball is weakest with, it is the short game performance.
 The lack of spin from this ball does make it slightly harder to hold greens on approach shots, however the spin is only about 10% less than a tour ball.
 The spin rates are by no means terrible, but it does make a difference.
 For mid and high handicappers, this isn’t a huge factor.
 Overall, the greenside performance is solid.
+Unless you’re an elite player, you won’t be missing out on much in your short game.

 What Kind Of Golfers Are The E6 Golf Balls Aimed At?